rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>[1650]</CITE>
 >Note on publication statement: <CITE>Date of publication derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>

+<a name="5.23.31.25">5.23.31.25</a> *Optionally*, transcribe the chronograph as it appears.
+Include the date in arabic numerals in square brackets.

+>Example:
+><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
+Ipsis Calendis Januarii [1744]</CITE>

 <a name="5.23.31.3">5.23.31.3</a> **Very long dates**.
-If the date on the preferred source of information is very long, generally transcribe it as it appears.

-*Optionally*, if the statement in the date of publication is very long, substitute for it a formalized statement in square brackets.
-Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and form of the statement (see [5.24.36.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.2)).
+If the date on the preferred source of information is very long, substitute for it a formalized statement in square brackets.
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and form of the statement if considered important (see [5.24.36.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.2)).

 >Example:
 >Date of publication: <CITE>[21 February 1476]</CITE>
 >Note on publication statement: <CITE>Date expressed in Latin words in colophon</CITE>
 >(*Source of information reads*: die vicesima prima me[n]sis Februarii anno Domini millesimo quadringentesimo septuagesimosexto)

+<a name="5.23.31.35">5.23.31.35</a> *Optionally*, transcribe the very long date as it appears.
+Include a formalized statement in square brackets.

+>Example:
+><CITE>Anno D[omi]ni millesimo quingentesimo decimoquarto die vero vicesima mensis Decembris [20 December 1514]</CITE>

 <a name="5.23.31.4">5.23.31.4</a> **Fictitious or incorrect dates**.
-If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and always supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.3)).

->Example:
->Date of publication: <CITE>1703</CITE>
->Note on publication statement: <CITE>The date of publication is incorrect.
-The added engraved title page is dated 1704</CITE>

-*Optionally*, supply the actual date, preceded by “that is,” in square brackets.
-If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information (see [5.24.36.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.4)).
+If the date of publication appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and supply the actual date, preceded by “that is,” all enclosed within square brackets.
+If the reason for supplying the actual date is not apparent from the rest of the description, always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.4)).

 >Example:
 >Date of publication: <CITE>1785 [that is, 1795]</CITE>